Manchester City have lost three games in a row for the first time since April 2018.

 City can be vulnerable when their press is dragged high and wide.

-Based on the way in which recent opposition have got at City, were going to highlight certain profiles in the Man United setup who can help the Red Devils overcome the challenge of Manchester City.
+Based on the way in which recent opposition have got at City, we’re going to highlight certain profiles in the Man United setup who can help the Red Devils overcome the challenge of Manchester City.

 Manchester City Tactical Weaknesses 2025/2026